 Another service dealers perform is taking back tooth returns.
 Artificial teeth and denture returns are quite common in dentistry.
-Approximately 30% of all laboratory tooth purchases are returned for exchange or credit FF97.
+Approximately 30% of all laboratory tooth purchases are returned for exchange or credit.
+FF97.
 The District Court disregarded this benefit on the ground that all manufacturers except Vita accept tooth returns.
-FF97.
-However, in equating dealer and manufacturer returns, the District Court overlooked the fact that using dealers, rather than manufacturers, enables laboratories to consolidate their returns.
+However, in equating dealer and FF97. manufacturer returns, the District Court overlooked dealers, rather than fact that using the manufacturers, enables laboratories to consolidate their returns.
 In a single shipment to a dealer, a laboratory can return the products of a number of manufacturers, and so economize on shipping, time, and transaction costs.

 Conversely, when returning products directly to manufacturers, a laboratory must ship each vendor's product separately and must track each exchange individually.
-Consolidating returns yields savings of time, effort, and costs.

-Dealers also provide benefits to manufacturers, perhaps the most obvious of which is efficiency of scale.
-Using select high-volume dealers, as opposed to directly selling to hundreds if not thousands of laboratories, greatly reduces the manufacturer's distribution costs and credit risks.
+Consolidating returns yields savings of time, effort, and costs to directly selling to hundreds if not thousands of laboratories, greatly reduces the manufacturer's distribution costs and credit risks.
 Dentsply, for example, currently sells to 193 twenty three dealers.
 If it were instead to sell directly to individual laboratories, Dentsply would incur significantly higher transaction costs, extension of credit burdens, and credit risks.